bootdotdev/blog/content/javascript/nodejs-vs-javascript.md

 ### Salary for Node.js vs JavaScript developers

 A JavaScript developer will be considered entirely frontend.
-In order to land these positions, it’s often important to have knowledge of UX design and be customer-oriented.
+To land these positions, it’s often important to have knowledge of UX design and be customer-oriented.
 The average base pay for a JavaScript developer in the U.S. is [$91,000](https://www.glassdoor.ie/Salaries/us-javascript-developer-salary-SRCH_IL.0,2_IN1_KO3,23.htm?clickSource=searchBtn) a year, and it can range up to $155K.

 Someone with knowledge of Node.js could look into more of a full-stack development position.
 These jobs cover more of the development stack, and though you still need to keep in mind UX design and the customer’s experience, you’ll be responsible for the integration of the application’s different layers.